 Likewise, the court must make an order for rectification if it has power to do so, unless there are exceptional circumstances that justify its not doing so.

 2.2 What is rectification?

 This is the correction of a mistake that prejudicially affects the title of a registered proprietor.

 For example, the correction may adversely affect the value of the land or the value of a charge over the land.
 The removal of land from a title will not be regarded as prejudicial if it is to show the general boundary in a more accurate position.

 An alteration that reflects an overriding interest will not amount to rectification.
 This is because these interests, that are set out in Schedules 1 and 3, LRA 2002, are binding on a registered proprietor even though they are not mentioned in the register.
 A title will not, therefore, be adversely affected if details of an overriding interest are added to the register.

 It should be borne in mind that there is a distinction between a mistake in the register and a mistake in a deed submitted to Land Registry for registration.
 This guide relates only to altering mistakes in the register.
 The provisions of Schedule 4, LRA 2002 relate to alterations to correct a mistake in the register.
 They do not relate to correcting a mistake in a deed.
 This means there is no mistake in the register if it correctly reflects the provisions contained in a deed submitted for registration, even though there may be a mistake in the deed because, for instance, it does not reflect the agreement reached between the parties to the deed.
 The registrar has no ability under Schedule 4, LRA 2002 to correct a mistake in a deed.
-Only the court, or the adjudicator under s.108(2), LRA 2002, has such power but you should note that the Adjudicator’s powers relate to a more limited range of documents than the court.
+Only the court, or the tribunal under s.108(2), LRA 2002, has such power but you should note that the tribunal’s powers relate to a more limited range of documents than the court.

 2.3 Limitations on the power to rectify